dkhopade/tap-cartographer-workshop/workshop/workshop/content/exercises/custom-sc-p2.md

 As with our custom supply chain, the **next step** is responsible for the building of a container image out of the provided source code by the first step.

-TODO: Add colapsable for `kpack` and `Dockerfile` deploy
+#### ClusterImageTemplate - Kaniko Image Builder

-In addition to `kpack`, with our custom supply chain we want to provide a solution that builds a container image based on a **Dockerfile**.
+In addition to `kpack`, we want our custom supply chain to provide a solution that builds a container image based on a `Dockerfile`.

 **[kaniko](https://github.com/GoogleContainerTools/kaniko)** is the solution we'll use for it.
 It's a tool to build container images from a Dockerfile, inside a container or Kubernetes cluster.

 Because there is **no official Kubernetes CRD** for it available, we will use **Tekton** to run it in a container.

 Let's first create the skeleton for our new `ClusterImageTemplate`.
-As you can se we also added an additional ytt function that generates the context sub-path out of the Git url and revision which we need for our custom implementation.
+As you can see we also added an additional ytt function that generates the context sub-path out of the Git url and revision which we need for our custom implementation.

 ```editor:append-lines-to-file
 file: custom-supply-chain/custom-image-kaniko-template.yaml
 text: |2